keshavshivkumar/busticketingsystem/README.md

 # Bus Ticketing System
-Bus Ticket booking system using Django.Users and can view, book buses and cancel bookings while operators can put busus into service.
+Bus Ticket booking system using Django.
+Users and can view, book buses and cancel bookings while operators can put busus into service.
 It is recommended to perform all the following steps in a virtual environment.
 To run the code, first cd into the directory with the manage.py file.
 Next, run  python manage.py createsuperuser and create a superuser